hirosystems/stacks.js/packages/network/README.md

 import { broadcastResponse, getNonce, makeSTXTokenTransfer } from '@stacks/transactions';

 const myApiMiddleware = createApiKeyMiddleware('example_e8e044a3_41d8b0fe_3dd3988ef302');
-const myFetchFn = createFetchFn(apiMiddleware); // middlewares can be used to create a new fetch function const myMainnet = new StacksMainnet({ fetchFn: myFetchFn }); // the fetchFn options can be passed to a StacksNetwork to override the default fetch function
+const myFetchFn = createFetchFn(myApiMiddleware); // middlewares can be used to create a new fetch function const myMainnet = new StacksMainnet({ fetchFn: myFetchFn }); // the fetchFn options can be passed to a StacksNetwork to override the default fetch function

 const txOptions = {